-Shaun Casey is a senior fellow at the Berkley Center for Religion, Peace, and World Affairs and a professor of the practice in Georgetown's Walsh School of Foreign Service.
-He served as Berkley Center director from 2017 to 2021.
-Casey is also a senior fellow with the Luce Project on Religion and Its Publics at the University of Virginia and a Pulaski Institution non-resident fellow.
+Shaun Casey is a senior fellow with the Luce Project on Religion and Its Publics at the University of Virginia and a Pulaski Institution non-resident fellow.
+He served as director of the Berkley Center for Religion, Peace, and World Affairs and professor of the practice in the School of Foreign Service at Georgetown University from 2017 to 2021.
 He previously was U.S. special representative for religion and global affairs and director of the U.S. Department of State’s Office of Religion and Global Affairs.
 He has also served as professor of Christian ethics at Wesley Theological Seminary in Washington, DC, and held positions at the Center for American Progress and the Center for Strategic and International Studies.
 Casey has written on the ethics of the war in Iraq, as well the role of religion in American presidential politics.
 He is the author of The Making of a Catholic President: Kennedy vs. Nixon 1960 (2009) and co-editor of The Oxford Handbook of Political Theology (forthcoming, with Michael Kessler); he is writing a book on ethics and international politics tentatively titled Niebuhr’s Children.
 Casey holds a B.A. from Abilene Christian University, MPA from Harvard Kennedy School, and M.Div. and Th.D. in religion and society from Harvard Divinity School.

 September 11, 2001, was a Tuesday.
 As I have been reflecting on what I have learned in the subsequent years, my mind wandered to an episode three days after 9/11.
 I had just begun my second year of teaching at Wesley Theological Seminary.
 I was still the new kid on the block trying to figure out my way, both at Wesley and in Washington public life.
 Channel Four called the seminary looking for a faculty member to represent the “Faith Community” on a panel discussion with medical, security, and political experts to be aired on Sunday morning.
 A senior seminary administrator volunteered me without any consultation.
 Having never done any media, I was both intrigued and petrified.